Biden's secretary of state makes overseas debut with visit to Japan, Korea

 Both officials will leave Tokyo for Seoul on Wednesday and hold talks with counterparts in the South Korean capital until Thursday.

-Reporting by Humeyra Pamuk, Kiyoshi Takenaka and Antoni Slodkowski; Editing by Clarence Fernandez
+Reporting by Humeyra Pamuk, Kiyoshi Takenaka, Antoni Slodkowski and David Dolan; Editing by Clarence Fernandez and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.